bergie/hallo/README.md

 This example would enable the simple formatting plugin that provides functionality like _bold_ and _italic_.
 You can include as many Hallo plugins as you want, and if necessary pass them options.

 Hallo has got more options you set when instantiating.
-See the hallo.coffee file for further documentation.
+See the [hallo.coffee](https://github.com/bergie/hallo/blob/master/src/hallo.coffee) file for further documentation.

+### Events

+Hallo provides some events that are useful for integration.
+You can use [jQuery bind](http://api.jquery.com/bind/) to subscribe to them:

+* `halloenabled`: Triggered when an editable is enabled (`editable` set to `true`)
+* `hallodisabled`: Triggered when an editable is disabled (`editable` set to `false`)
+* `hallomodified`: Triggered whenever user has changed the contents being edited.
+Event data key `content` contains the HTML
+* `halloactivated`: Triggered when user activates an editable area (usually by clicking it)
+* `hallodeactivated`: Triggered when user deactivates an editable area

 ## Plugins